AdguardTeam/AdguardKnowledgeBase/pages/03.windows/04.solving-problems/02.connection-not-trusted/docs.en.md

 ![](ffox_en_4.png)

-4. In the opened window type in ** %ProgramData%\Adguard\NetworkTemp\SSL\ ** and choose Adguard Personal CA in the shown folder, then press 'Open'.
+4. In the opened window type in ** %ProgramData%\Adguard\NetworkTemp\SSL\ ** and choose AdGuard Personal CA in the shown folder, then press 'Open'.

 ![](ffox_en_5.png)